Double-Booked Surgeons: Study Raises Safety Questions For High-Risk Patients

 Dr. Anupam Jena, a physician and health economist on the faculty of Harvard Medical School and senior author of the study, says his research team found overlapping surgeries to be "generally safe."
 Overlapping surgeries were not significantly associated with difference in rates of death or post-op complications.

 These findings, says Jena, are in line with all but one of several such studies conducted since 2015, when an investigative team at the Boston Globe first turned searing attention on Harvard's Massachusetts General Hospital.
 There, at one of the nation's premier teaching hospitals, reporters highlighted a practice that at that point was little-studied and not widely discussed outside hospitals.
-In extreme cases, the surgeries were essentially concurrent, with the multi-tasking lead surgeon moving back and forth between ORs.
+In extreme cases, the surgeries were essentially concurrent, with the multitasking lead surgeon moving back and forth between ORs.

-Within a year, the Senate Finance Committee jumped in with a report detailing lawmakers' safety concerns about little-studied practice.
+Within a year, the Senate Finance Committee jumped in with a report detailing lawmakers' safety concerns about the practice.
 And the American College of Surgeons updated its guidelines, adding that juggling "critical" parts of a surgery was "inappropriate."

 However, the less extreme practice of letting the beginning and end of surgeries overlap is still viewed by hospitals as an efficient means of deploying the skillful hands of their top surgeons.
 Mass General, which has continued the practice, is in the company of teaching hospitals nationwide.
 Overlapping surgeries in this way "offers greater and more timely access to certain surgical specialties," Mass General says in an FAQ on the topic, "many of them high-demand, high-volume elective procedures."